-Fixed legal costs – a danger to patient safety + justice
+Fixed legal costs: a danger to patient safety and justice

 As reported in the Telegraph today, Action Against Medical Accidents (AvMA) are strongly concerned that a system of fixed legal costs for claims worth less than £25,000 could deny many patients access to justice.

 Speaking to the Telegraph, AvMA Chief Executive, Peter Walsh, said: “This would lead to massive lost opportunities to learn from mistakes”, alluding to a ‘deny and defend’ attitude towards medical accidents within the health service.

 The Telegraph’s piece features the story of a mother, Lisa, whose daughter Leanne was stillborn in April 2014.
 Days before the birth, hospital staff had ignored Lisa’s complaints of abdominal pain and sent her home without a scan.